Pumpkin Pie Cupcakes

 - Vegetable oil: Using vegetable oil not only makes the cupcakes moist, it won’t mask the other flavors.

 - Brown sugar: Using brown sugar in addition with white helps make the batter more moist.

 - Egg: Use 1 large egg at room temperature

 - Vanilla: Brings out the flavors of the other ingredients

 The pumpkin cupcake batter is really easy to make because it uses vegetable oil instead of softened butter, meaning you don’t have to worry about waiting for the butter to come to room temperature.

-Once the batter is made, you transfer it to 6 cupcake liners and bake until a toothpick inserted in the center comes out clean.
+Once the batter is made, transfer it to 6 cupcake liners and bake at 350F for about 18-20 minutes or until a toothpick inserted in the center comes out clean.